dehnhardt/iconnconfig/README.md

 * (2019-02-15) Application icon added (Thank again to Olivier Humbert).
 Device recognition made significantly faster by only querying inputs and outputs of the same physical ports.
 * (2019-02-22) Added portfilter configuration for system messages, channel messages and controllers for in- and output ports
 * (2019-02-22) Changed the portrouting panel slightly
+* (2019-02-23) Add portinfo widget.
+Port name and status can now be changed